ToYeah/42_minishell/README.md

 # 42_minishell
-A small shell like bash written by Clang.
+A small shell like bash.

 # Usage